miggia/miggia.github.io/now.md

 permalink: /now/
 ---

+### 02.11.17

+- working on the kinematics of a 2DOF joint
+- following the purchase of two new workstations for the lab

+<!--
+Previous nows

 ### 13.09.17

 - preparing the presentations for IROS

-<!--
-Previous nows

 ### 08.09.17